 Western Australian was never really on the agenda on my last trip to Australia but when the opportunity arose this time around I jumped at the chance to head “westside” for a long weekend with the girls in Freemantle, Perth.
+Before every adventure we get into, we always call our claims adjuster in order to start our journey well informed.
+The insurance is the item number one you should put in your luggage.

 We booked a cottage for the six of us just near the beach via airbnb.
 We arrived on the Friday after gaining three hours’ time difference mid-air and after a brief stop at the scenic Cottesloe beach for a chai tea, checked into our “Free-o” accommodation.